Terms and conditions of sale

 – insofar as it concerns a communication required by the applicable regulations and/or by an authority, subject to prior information of MSE, in order to allow the Customer respectively to object to such communication, unless such information is not permitted by the applicable regulations.

 7.2.
-The Customer undertakes to use the Confidential Information only for the purpose for which it was received and shall ensure that its personnel are bound by an obligation of confidentiality equal in scope to that contained in this provision.
+The Client undertakes to use Confidential Information only to meet the objectives/needs for which it was received and will ensure that its personnel are bound by a confidentiality obligation of equal scope to that contained in this provision.

 7.3.
 Any Confidential Information received by the Customer, in any format, medium or form whatsoever (including documents, e-mails and other storage media), is and remains the property of MSE.

 8.1.
 In the performance of the contract, MSE is only bound by an obligation of means.
 Except in the case of wilful misconduct or gross negligence, MSE is exempt from all liability to the Customer for any damage, direct or indirect, caused by a fault on the part of the company or on the part of one of its employees or trainees.
-He is liable only in the event of gross negligence or fraud.
+Its liability is engaged only in cases of gross negligence or fraud.

-The products sold correspond to specific standards and should therefore in principle be compatible with vehicles.
-Consequently, in the event of a problem encountered by the vehicle after the installation of one of our products, it will be up to the customer to demonstrate that this problem does not stem from a cause other than our product, by contacting us if necessary to determine with us whether recourse to an amicable contradictory expertise is useful in his case.
+The products sold comply with specific standards and should therefore in principle be compatible with vehicles.
+Consequently, in the event of a problem encountered by the vehicle after the installation of one of our products, it will be up to the client to demonstrate that this problem does not originate from a cause other than our product, by contacting us if necessary to determine with us whether recourse to an amicable contradictory expert assessment is useful in their case.

 8.2.
 Without prejudice to the right of withdrawal provided to consumers within the limits set out in article 10 hereof, for any claim, the customer must notify MSE by registered mail within 8 days of the goods leaving our logistics center, and put MSE in a position to make any useful observation.
-Acceptance of the products will be irrevocably presumed to have been tacitly given by the Customer at the end of this period.
+The receipt of the products will be irrebuttably presumed to have been tacitly given by the Client at the end of this period.

 8.3.
 Any compensation payable by MSE in the event of its liability being incurred shall be limited to direct, personal and certain loss, to the express exclusion of any indirect loss.
-Under no circumstances may MSE be held liable for indirect damages, i.e. all those which do not result directly and exclusively from the fact or defect giving rise to liability, such as, in particular, commercial prejudice, loss of earnings, loss of sales, loss of orders, damage to brand image, commercial disturbance of any kind.
+In no case shall MSE be held liable for indirect damages, i.e., all those that do not result directly and exclusively from the act or defect generating liability, such as, in particular, commercial prejudice, loss of earnings, loss of turnover, loss of orders, damage to brand image, or any commercial disruption.

 8.4.
-Under no circumstances shall any compensation owed by MSE exceed the sums paid by the customer for the product for which MSE is liable, up to the amount invoiced for the defective goods.
+In no case shall any compensation due by MSE exceed the sums paid by the Client for the product giving rise to MSE’s liability, and this within the limit of the amount invoiced for the defective goods.

 8.6.
-Without prejudice to what is stated below concerning the warranty and in article 10 concerning the right of withdrawal, this contract includes the stipulation referred to in article 1643 of the French Civil Code, according to which MSE, in its capacity as seller, will not be bound by the warranty for hidden defects of which it was unaware.
+Without prejudice to what is specified below regarding the warranty and in Article 10 regarding the right of withdrawal, this contract includes the stipulation referred to in Article 1643 of the Civil Code, according to which MSE, in its capacity as seller, shall not be held liable for hidden defects of which it was unaware.

 8.7.
 With the exception of the lifetime warranty provided for in point 8.7.4, MSE, as a reseller, does not itself guarantee the products sold, but assumes, as an intermediary for the manufacturers, the warranty against defects in conformity of the goods sold.
-The warranty periods are as follows:
+The warranty periods against defects of conformity are as follows:

 8.7.1.
 All products purchased from MSE are subject to the 2-year legal warranty provided by the manufacturer,